pmem/pmdk/doc/rpmemd.1.md

 This method requires to issue an RDMA READ operation after the RDMA WRITE operations performed on requested chunk of memory.

-The Non-allocating write requests is the Intel Integrated IO Controller mode where all incoming PCIe Writes will utilize non-allocating buffers for the write requests.
+"Non-allocating write requests" is the Intel Integrated IO Controller mode where all incoming PCIe writes will utilize non-allocating buffers for the write requests.
 Non-allocating writes are guaranteed to bypass all of the CPU caches and force the write requests to flow directly to the Integrated Memory Controller without delay.